This post may contain affiliate links. Please see disclosure policy here.

 - Pour in chocolate chips.

-- Bake at 350 degrees F for 12-14 minutes on parchment lined cookie sheets until golden brown around the edges.
+- Use a cookie scoop to form cookie dough balls and place them on a baking sheet covered with parchment paper and bake at 350 degrees F oven for 12-14 minutes on parchment lined cookie sheets until golden brown around the edges.

 The recipe calls for the dough to be refrigerated for 2 hours but I was impatient and I popped it in the freezer for 30 minutes and it worked great.

-If you would like to make these cookies with regular flour, just substitute the gluten free flour mix for 2 1/4 C cake flour and 2 C all purpose flour.
+If you do not need these cookies to be gluten free, you can substitute the gluten free flour mix forĀ 2 1/4 cups cake flour and 2 cups all purpose flour.

 For more gluten free recipes here on blog be sure and try: